Matherunner/hldoc/monsters.rst

 Gonarch
 -------

+.. _nihilanth:

 Nihilanth
 ---------

 Nihilanth is one of the more complex monsters in Half-Life.
 As a high level description, the nihilanth begins with 20 floating energy spheres around its head.
 There are three crystals around the big cylindrical chamber.
 Nihilanth has an initial health :math:`\mathcal{H}_n` of 800 in easy and medium modes, and 1000 in hard mode.
-When its health gets reduced below the starting health, it will absorb energy spheres, each sphere giving a health of :math:`\mathcal{H}_n / 20`.
+When its health gets reduced below the starting health, it will absorb energy spheres, with each sphere giving a health of :math:`\mathcal{H}_n / 20`.
+Effectively, the nihilanth starts off with twice the designated health.

 Scientist
 ---------